J0R0W/FriendWatch/README.md

 # FriendWatch
 A Simple Flask Website to Watch Videos with your Friends synchronous

-Videos can be stored in the /static/videos folder
-Also in this folder, you can store txt files with the direct link to the video.

 ## Start a Stream
+Copy some Videos in the /static/video folder.
+You can also create a .txt file that contains a link to a video.
+Make sure beforehand that the link is accessible from the Internet.

 To start a stream, please login with username: "admin", password:"hugo" and select the file, you want to watch.

 ## Watch a Stream